Replica Titanic: Sarel Gous project (1998–2006)

 South African businessman mogul Sarel Gous proposed building Titanic II in 1998.
 Gous said he had got hold of the original drawings for the famous ship and now wanted to fulfill his dream.
 If the ship had been completed, she would have had a length of 290 metres and a width of 33 metres.

 Gous originally considered constructing the ship in Durban, South Africa.
 Having commissioned a feasibility study into the project with Harland & Wolff shipyard in Belfast, he presented the proposal to Belfast City Council in June 2000.
 The project was priced at around £500 million.
 In November 2000, Gous signed an agreement with a Monaco-based firm to finance the construction of the ship.
-He stated that construction would begin within the next nine months.
+He stated that construction would begin at Harland & Wolff within the next nine months.
 The brand name of the company that would operate the Replica Titanic was to be the White Star Line, acting as a revival of the now defunct shipping line.

 From the outset the intention was to build an exact copy but with enough lifeboats.
 Due to SOLAS regulations, this proved to be impossible to meet.
 Modern fire-prevention regulations prohibit the large-scale use of wood in the interior.
 It is also no longer legal to have lifeboats mounted as high as they were on Titanic.
 Standards now require that life boats be mounted no higher than 15 m (49 ft) above the waterline.
 A replica Titanic would require a height exemption similar to that granted the RMS Queen Mary 2.

 In 2006 the Replica Titanic project was scrapped due to high costs and a low amount of support for the project.
 The last Titanic survivor, Millvina Dean, had expressed her opposition to the project.